 RODP Students: Students enrolled in a RODP version of Math Learning Support must go to a Testing Center for a post-test.

-Taking the diagnostic exams for either Math or Writing Learning Support will allow a student the opportunity to test out of part or all of their Learning Support classes.
+Taking the diagnostic exams for either Math, Reading or Writing Learning Support will allow a student the opportunity to test out of part or all of their Learning Support classes.
 Diagnostic is not a mandatory exam, but it is highly recommended.
 You must be registered in a Learning Support class to be able to take the diagnostic exam.
 The diagnostic is NOT available to students registered in a RODP course.
 The diagnostic exam is designed to assess a student’s abilities in the material that is covered within each course.
-For details on how to test out of a class simply click on one of the links below.
+For details on when to test out of a class simply click on the document link below.

 Beginning in the Fall semester of 2012, Learning Support will have dedicated labs.
 The Roane Co. (main) Campus, on the second floor of the Library Building (L-212), and the Oak Ridge Branch Campus in the Coffey Building with a MLS Lab (F-101/102) and a RLS/WLS Lab (B-112).
 Web students enrolled in either MATH 0891, 0892 or 1000 are required to take their exams at one of the MLS Labs during the times listed on the MLS - Open Testing Schedule webpage.
 Exams cannot be taken at any of the Testing Centers.

 Each lab is comprised of multiple desktop workstations.
 Faculty, staff and tutors are available to assist the students during normal hours.
 For answers to any questions or concerns feel free to contact the Learning Support Lab at RoaneLSLab@roanestate.edu.

 If you have any questions about Learning Support please contact: